Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): the layer panel is slow to resfresh

 Bug fixed in 1.8.1.0:
+- NEW FEATURE (Alban): Add a desktop file and icons for Linux
 - REFACTORING: Upgrade the target platform to Dot Net 4.0
 - BUGFIX (Alban): CRASH!!
 100% crash at Startup on Linux (due to multithreading of the SplashScreen).
 - BUGFIX (Alban): CRASH!!
 If you change the Preference when the Part Library is empty